CraigChristo/CS314/diagrams/use_cases.md

 **Actor**: User

 ###Main flow
     1. User Enters friend name and song
     2. If friend is registered, System gets friend library
     3. If song is in library, System gets song
-    4. User gets song
+    4. If song is borrowable, System transfers song

 ###Alt.
 Flow
     2a.
 Friend doesn't exist, notify user